-Teign Energy Communities (TECs) is the Community Benefit Society (CBS) umbrella, providing the financial and legal framework for organisations within Teignbridge to deliver their own local Renewable Energy / Energy Saving projects.
-These local organisations (called stakeholders) can be community groups, social enterprises, health/education trusts, councils, businesses and any group that shares the vision, aims and objectives of the CBS.
+Teign Energy Communities (TECs) is the Community Benefit Society (CBS), owned and operated by its Members.
+We provide the financial and legal framework for organisations within Teignbridge to deliver their own local Renewable Energy / Energy Saving projects.
+These local organisations (called Stakeholders) can be community groups, social enterprises, health/education trusts, councils, businesses and any group that shares the vision, aims and objectives of TECs.

-As an umbrella Community Energy Society we want to work with others groups and organisations in Teignbridge to help them realise their Energy generation/saving projects.
+As a Community Energy Society we want to work with others groups and organisations in Teignbridge to help them realise their Energy generation/saving projects.
 TECs can provide the know-how and access to information on technology, process, legal and financial matters.

 The approach we take is one of benefit/risk sharing with our Stakeholders.
-We want them to be part of the process of realising their chosen project(s) so that they not only benefit financially, but also engage in their energy use.
+We want you, the stakeholder, to be part of the process of realising your chosen project(s) so that you not only benefit economically/environmentally, but also engage more in your energy use.

 A Financial Model and Terms of Agreement will be developed jointly.
 This will be an ‘open book’ process where it is in both parties interest to share risk and reward equitably.